adri567/adri567/README.md

 ### Welcome to my Page.
 Nothing special only a few of the projects I've made or I'm working on. 👋🏽
 I mostly programm in Swift, but i like to programm Python as well.

-Here are some of my Apps 📲
+Here are some of my projects 📲

 ### Sneakz 👟